-- Select a barrel type. - Press ENTER.
+- · Select a barrel type. - Press ENTER.

-19.5 Material and fluid scroll list
+19.5 Material scroll list

-At delivery, all stored materials and fluids are displayed in the corresponding lists in the menu item Parameters\Pipe material OF Parameters\Fluid.

-For the sake of clarity, materials and fluids can be removed from the scroll list.
-Removed materials and fluids can be added at any time.
+At delivery, all stored materials are displayed in a scroll list in the menu item Parameters\Pipe material.
+For the sake of clarity, materials can be removed from the scroll list.
+Removed materials can be added at any time.